Ellie310370/Pred_LD-for-MiBioGen-datasets/README.md

 # Pred_LD for MiBioGen datasets
-Use Pred_LD to impute a large number of MiBioGen traits without overwriting outputs.
+Use Pred_LD to impute a large number of traits without overwriting outputs.

 Pred_LD does not accept an output prefix/dir argument.
 It always writes files like: